cossacklabs/product-docs/acra/security-controls/key-management/operations/rotation.md

 After you have completed full or partial data re-encryption, it is advisable to check that it was successful.
-Try quering the migrated data to confirm that AcraServer or AcraTranslator are able to decrypt it.
+Try querying the migrated data to confirm that AcraServer or AcraTranslator are able to decrypt it.

 <!--